Asymptomatic Bacteriuria

 1) Pregnant patients (see Urinary Tract Infections in Pregnant Women).

 2) Patients scheduled for urologic procedures when bleeding is anticipated, including transurethral resection of the prostate.
-In such individuals start antibacterial prophylaxis on the evening prior to the procedure using an antibiotic selected on the basis of culture results (preferably a fluoroquinolone) and continue only in case of delayed catheter removal.
+In such individuals start antibacterial prophylaxis on the evening prior to the procedure using an antibiotic selected on the basis of culture results (preferably a fluoroquinolone if susceptible) and continue only in case of delayed catheter removal.

 We would love to hear from you